maxhallinan/brunfaick/readme.md

 - **`isStart`** (`Boolean`): `true` when the middleware is being called at the start of the step.

-Each middleware has the option to read from and write to the current state of execution before passing that modified state on to the next middleware.
-Modifying `state` or `tokens` will alter the course of execution.
+Each middleware has the option to read from and write to `state`, or pass a `state`-like object to the next middleware.
+The state of execution is replaced with the result of the middleware pipeline, unless that result is falsey.
+Modifying `state` or `tokens` will alter the course of execution!

 ## CLI